ChanX21/ChanX21/README.md

 ## About Me

 I'm Chanchal (@ChanX21), and I like to build systems - specifically Web3 systems, decentralized to the maximum extent practically possible.
 I make systems as elegant as possible, as seamless as possible and integrate them to solve the ever increasingly complex business challenges out there .
-16+ projects, 6+ projects Lead from Ai based inheritance solutions to Meme Pumpers to Algorand Based DEXs.
+16+ projects, 6+ projects lead.
+From Ai based inheritance solutions to Meme Pumpers to Algorand Based DEXs.
 Check out my site for more

 <h3 align="center">